mltony/vscode-indent-nav/README.md

 ## Installation

+IndentNav can be installed from VSCode MarketPlace.
-IndentNav can be installed either from command line or VSCode GUI.
-At this point IndentNav is not available in extension store.
+Alternatively, IndentNav can be installed either from command line or VSCode GUI, see below.

 ### Installation via command line